macrozone/seminar_np/app/client/app.coffee.md

 Online problems and algorithms are problems where the inputs for the algorithm are not known at the beginning, but appear one by one.
 This could be a job-scheduler in an operating system where you have to decide whether to do a job immediatly after it appears or wait for other, maybe shorter jobs.
+It can be a memory-management that handles paging (also operation systems).

 It could also be the decision whether to buy new ski-gear at the beginning of the season or rent it every day, when you do not know, how the weather will be like during the season.
 Every day, it could snow, rain or be a perfect powder-day, but should you buy skis on one sunny day, when you do not know